Chinese-Australian political donor 'linked to UN bribery scandal' - Journal du Cameroun

 The reports led Canberra to announce an inquiry into espionage laws and foreign government interference amid growing concerns about China using the political donations system to gain access.

-Beijing reacted furiously to the moves, and ties have been tense ever since.
+Beijing reacted furiously to the moves, and ties have been tense ever since, with the Chinese foreign ministry on Tuesday saying Canberra needed to “take off its tinted glsses” if it wanted to improve relations.

 Chau, an Australian citizen who made his money in property development, has consistently denied any links to the Communist Party or the UN scandal and is suing the two media organisations.